We Tested the Best Palm Sanders, and Our Top Pick Has Barely Any Vibration

 Additional Features

 Many sanders come with additional features that can make a sanding job easier.
-Since sanding can be a lengthy job, and working with a bulky sander can be tiring even after just a few minutes, one of the best features to look for in a palm sander is optimal ergonomic design.
+Since sanding can be a lengthy job, and working with a bulky wood sander can be tiring even after just a few minutes, one of the best features to look for in a palm sander is an optimal ergonomic design.

 Some manufacturers focus on the professional applications of palm sanders and design their tools with added protection against impact.
 This prevents the tool from taking a single knock and breaking.
-For those who frequently drop their tools or regularly toss them into the back of a work truck, consider choosing a palm sander from a professional brand.
+For those who frequently drop their tools or regularly toss them into the back of a work truck, consider choosing a palm sander from a professional tool brand.

 Some woodworkers, finish carpenters, or DIYers who make items in the workshop may need a more robust sander with a professional brand’s features to get the smoothness of operation that is helpful during long-duration high-detail projects.